jdan/basic2020/README.md

 ## BASIC 2020

-I'm create a new language inspired by BASIC
+I'm creating a new language inspired by BASIC

 https://notes.thatjdanisso.cool/20201107094920